 Please use our master file for the formatting of your abstract.
 This will ensure consistency in design.

-As a specialist and senior expert in the field, the EMV 2019 in Stuttgart offers you a unique platform to present your theoretical knowledge and practical skills from the world of industry and academia to a motivated audience.
-Alongside professional discussions, you have the opportunity to make new contacts as well as a name for yourself in the community.
+As an expert in your field, the EMV 2019 in Stuttgart offers a unique platform to present your theoretical and practical knowledge from industry and academia to an interested audience.
+In addition to the professional exchange, new contacts can be made offering extended opportunities for networking in expert circles.

-EMC basics, regulations, standards, quality assurance, services and Insurance aspects and liabilities
+EMC basics, regulations, standards, quality assurance, services as well as questions on insurance and liabilities

 A01 Introduction into the physical-technological basics of EMC